 Exporting creates a .zip file by default.
-To preview your model, install the Deep Viewer viewer, unzip the .zip file, then view your model by double-clicking the .wrl file (there is also a checkbox on export, "Create files themselves", to avoid unzipping).
+To preview your model, unzip the .zip file (there is also a checkbox on export, "Create files themselves", to avoid unzipping) and open the .wrl file with MeshLab or other VRML file viewer.
 If you want to 3D print your model, create a free Shapeways account and upload the .zip file.
 Once the model is processed by Shapeways (a few minutes), you can order it - make sure to select "colored sandstone" for the material.
 As an example, here's my non-profit store.
 Note that no part of this process will cost you anything, unless you actually order something.

-The next steps: check out the "Export lesser blocks" feature, which lets you get more detail.
+What to try next: check out the "Export lesser blocks" feature, which lets you get more detail.
 This feature is not on by default because it has some risks - read up!
-Otherwise, to learn more just work through the documentation page, the information is pretty much in order of importance.
+To learn more about other options work through the documentation page, the information is pretty much in order of importance.

 The most useful links:

 - Download the latest Windows version of Mineways (version 3.03, updated 11/17/2013), which also runs on Linux under WINE.
 This version supports Minecraft 1.2 through 1.7.2.
 If you are still using Minecraft 1.1 or older, you should use Mineways Version 1.15 to read these files.
 The following texture pack terrain PNG files are included for use with Mineways ("File | Set terrain.png for export"), by permission of their creators (thanks!) - go here to see previews:

 - Video Playlist - includes tutorials, such as a quick run through, a walkthrough of the basics, and more advanced methods, like how to turn off the export of glass blocks.

 - The main Mineways page - go here for an in-depth version of this page, including source code download, Linux version advice, etc.